USB Ultra Infrared Receiver to remote

 and today a new special infrared receiver soldering guide for the PC is published.

-The new USB Ultra infrared receiver v2.0 was - contrary to the previous version - extended by some electronic components and offers thereby new functions and some improvements.
+Ultra infrared receiver v2.0 was - contrary to the previous version - extended

 The USB Ultra IR v2.0 indicates now with a red LED the receipt of infrared signals.